 ES&S systems are used to administer RCV elections in Minneapolis (MN), Portland (ME), and Takoma Park (MD).

-Dominion systems are used to administer RCV elections in San Francisco, Oakland, Berkeley, and San Leandro (CA).
+Dominion also services legacy Sequoia systems, which were modified to administer RCV elections in San Francisco, Oakland, Berkeley, and San Leandro (CA).
+These also tabulate internally, but are limited to three-ranking, three-column ballots.

 Hart Intercivic is the only of these three vendors to have a federally certified system tested for RCV ballots.
 Because Hart systems are not yet used to conduct RCV elections, precise information on its RCV-readiness is less clear.
 According to Hart representatives, its system can be modified to read and tabulate ranked ballots.
 The exact capabilities are unclear, but St. Paul, MN will be using a Hart system to conduct its RCV elections in 2017, and they report that the tabulation will be conducted internally, meaning that no third party software or other workaround will be used.